 - Ability to identify, analyse and solve problems and obstacles arising in the process of managing partner relationships

-- Proficient in Bahasa Indonesia
+- Proficiency in Bahasa Indonesia or willingness to learn Bahasa Indonesia

 indigo foundation is a child-safe organisation.
 We require all Partnership Coordinators to sign our Code of Conduct for Working with Children and Young People and to obtain a current Working with Children and Vulnerable People clearance.

-Full terms of reference available on request.
+Full terms of reference and capabilities available on request.

 About indigo foundation

 For almost 20 years, indigo foundation has supported grassroots organisations in some of the most marginalised communities in the world to pursue their development goals.
-We currently partner with 18 local organisations across nine countries.
+We currently partner with 18 local organisations across eight countries.

 We support local community partners to empower women and girls, improve education and health outcomes, secure better livelihoods for families and defend their human rights.
 We believe powerful and positive change is achieved through community control over decision-making, honest communication between communities and ourselves and building strong community organisations.
 We know from the evidence that community-led development works to transform lives and build more resilient communities.
 Our approach to partnership is built on respect, mutual learning and accepting that progress and setbacks are a normal part of community development.